 Ecstasy: A state of rapture accompanied by overwhelming emotions of an elated nature.

 Ectoplasm: In parapsychology, ectoplasm is a visible substance sometimes produced by trance mediums during their communication with the spirits of the deceased.
 It's usually a slimy substance that is regarded as a kind of primordial matter.
 The term can also refer to material or etheric substances forming the "bodies" of spirits or ghosts.
+It was debunked after many photographers of sightings admitted to using props and staging events.

 Electroencephalography: This is a diagnostic procedure during which electrodes fixed to the scalp measure the electrical currents produced by brain activity.
 The resulting patterns are either drawn on paper or displayed on a computer screen.
 Electroencephalograms (EEGs) are used in diagnosing seizure disorders, brain damage, or sleeping disorders.
 In parapsychological research, they provide insight regarding the changes occurring in brain activity during trance or meditative states.